 Have you ever been told that your blood pressure is high?
 Are you already on medications for your blood pressure?
 If so, you are not alone.
-Just in the U.S., it is estimated that half of all adults—over 100 million people—live with high blood pressure, how to properly monitor your own blood pressure, and how you can improve your high blood pressure…naturally.
+Just in the U.S., it is estimated that half of all adults—over 100 million people—live with high blood pressure…and many aren’t even aware they have it.

 High Blood Pressure: The Silent Killer

 So why is it important to improve your high blood pressure?
 High blood pressure, or hypertension, is a condition that is often called the ‘silent disease,’ or even more bluntly, the ‘silent killer.’

 If you already have a heart condition, high blood pressure worsens it while also increasing your chances of having a serious stroke or a heart attack.
 If you have diabetes, high blood pressure can lead to even more serious diabetes-related complications, such as neuropathy, kidney failure, and vision loss.
 In men, high blood pressure can also lead to erectile dysfunction.

 Fortunately, there are many things that you can do—in addition to taking your prescribed medications—to help take control of your high blood pressure, naturally.

 If you are already on blood pressure medications, it is easy to assume that your blood pressure is always in the healthy range.
 However, this is not always the case.
 Sometimes, a person can be on blood pressure medications and still have a blood pressure that is too high.
 This is usually because their medication regimen has not yet been optimized.

-Checking Your Blood Pressure
+How to Check Your Blood Pressure

 When you are working to improve your blood pressure, it is important to gauge how you are doing.
 Because so many factors can affect your blood pressure (such as talking, laughing, and the positioning of your body), it is important to know how to check it properly.

-How to check your blood pressure
+Tips for checking your blood pressure

 - Measure at the same time every day.
 Take your blood pressure once in the morning and once in the evening, at the same time each day.